Centaur: India

-The Kalibangan cylinder seal, dated to be around 2600–1900 BC, found at the site of Indus-Valley civilization shows a battle between men in the presence of centaur-like creatures.
+The Kalibangan cylinder seal, dated to around 2600–1900 BC and found at an archeological site of the Indus Valley civilization shows a battle between men in the presence of centaur-like creatures.
 Other sources claim the creatures represented are actually half human and half tigers, later evolving into the Hindu Goddess of War.
 These seals are also evidence of Indus-Mesopotamia relations in the 3rd millennium BC.

 In a popular legend associated with Pazhaya Sreekanteswaram Temple in Thiruvananthapuram, the curse of a saintly Brahmin transformed a handsome Yadava prince into a creature having a horse's body and the prince's head, arms, and torso in place of the head and neck of the horse.

 Kinnaras, another half-man, half-horse mythical creature from Indian mythology, appeared in various ancient texts, arts, and sculptures from all around India.
 It is shown as a horse with the torso of a man where the horse's head would be, and is similar to a Greek centaur.

 Russia

 A centaur-like half-human, half-equine creature called Polkan appeared in Russian folk art and lubok prints of the 17th–19th centuries.
-Polkan is originally based on Pulicane, a half-dog from Andrea da Barberino's poem I Reali di Francia, which was once popular in the Slavonic world in prosaic translations.
+Polkan is originally based on Pulicane, a half-dog from Andrea da Barberino's poem I Reali di Francia, which was once popular in the Slavonic world in prose translations.